Healthy Homes Assessment Oriental Bay

 Oriental Bay Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required in all Oriental Bay and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory in all Oriental Bay and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate conformance with all Healthy Homes Standards that apply or will apply during the tenure of your rental home.
+• Property managers and landlords have to keep records that demonstrate the compliance with the Healthy Homes Standard that apply or will be applied to the rental property.

-• Property managers and private landlords have to ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Private landlords and property managers are required to ensure their rental properties comply with the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.

-• All households that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 From July 1st 2024